meom-group/DCM/DOC/dcm_compil_manual.md

 ## Compiling a NEMO REFERENCE CASE:

-  NEMO system team maintains a reduced number of reference configuration covering almost all the NEMO capailities.
-In NEMO4(@rev 10650 ! ) there are 10 reference configuration:
+  NEMO system team maintains a reduced number of reference configurations covering almost all the NEMO capabilities.
+In NEMO4(@rev 10650 ! ) there are 10 reference configurations:

 ```
 AGRIF_DEMO